 The issue of the obligation to publish a prospectus is in any case a central one for crowd investing projects.
-In the event that one of the exemptions stipulated in Article 3 of the Capital Markets Act does not apply (for example the offering being restricted to fewer than 150 investors, or it having a volume of less than EUR 2 million within the scope of application of the AltFG), the public offering, such as through a page on the Internet, triggers the requirement to issue a capital market prospectus.
+In the event that one of the exceptions stipulated in Article 1 of Regulation (EU) 2017/1129 (securities) or Article 3 of the Capital Market Act 2019 (KMG 2019) (securities) does not apply (for example the offering being restricted to fewer than 150 investors, or it having a volume of less than EUR 2 million within the scope of application of the AltFG), the public offering, such as through a page on the Internet, triggers the requirement to issue a capital market prospectus.
 Depending on whether the offering is in the form of a security or an investment, the prospectus must either be formally approved by the FMA, or a copy of the prospectus submitted to the FMA.
-Even in the event that an exemption does exist from the requirement to publish a prospectus, it is also necessary to check whether there is a notification requirement in relation to the issuing calendar pursuant to Article 13 KMG.
+Even in the event that an exemption does exist from the requirement to publish a prospectus, it is also necessary to check whether there is a notification requirement in relation to the issuing calendar pursuant to Article 24 KMG 2019.

 Crowd investors are usually not required to hold a licence, with one significant exception: In the case of a credit intermediation platform, the users, provided that they are active on a commercial basis, may also be conducting the activity of lending business pursuant to Article 1 para.
 1 no. 3 BWG.
 Caution: Operating on a commercial basis is already deemed to exist, if there is the intention to create income on a recurring basis.
 The intention of realisation of profits is not a requirement with regard to the issues of commercial operation.